mbaze/bzpack/README.md

 * `%nnnnnnn0`, `%oooooooo` – Copy `%nnnnnnn` bytes from an offset of `%oooooooo`.
 * `%00000000` or `%00000001` – End of stream.

-The real strength of this format is its extremely compact decoder, making it ideal for highly constrained scenarios such as 256-byte intros.
+The main strength of this format is its extremely compact decoder, making it ideal for highly constrained scenarios such as 256-byte intros.
 While other methods may yield a smaller compressed stream, the combined size of stream and decoder can make LZM the better choice.

 Supported options:

-* Offset increment (1..256 instead of 1..255).
+* Offset range extension (1..256 instead of 1..255).
-* Size increment (1..128 instead of 1..127).
+* Block size extension (1..128 instead of 1..127).
 * End-of-stream marker.

-### E1
+### EF8

-The E1 format encodes block lengths as Elias-Gamma values, followed by a 1-bit flag indicating the block type:
+The EF8 format encodes block lengths as Elias-Gamma values, followed by a 1-bit flag indicating the block type:

 * `Elias(N)`, `1` – Copy the next `N` bytes to the output.
 * `Elias(N)`, `0`, `%oooooooo` – Copy `N + 1` bytes from an offset of `%oooooooo`.
 * `Elias(N)` where `N > 255` - End of stream.

-The compression ratio is significantly better than in the LZ format, and the decoder remains relatively compact.
+The compression ratio is significantly better than in the LZM format, and the decoder remains relatively compact.

 Supported options:

-* Offset increment (1..256 instead of 1..255).
+* Offset range extension (1..256 instead of 1..255).
 * End-of-stream marker.

-### E1ZX

-E1ZX is an optimized variant of E1, specifically designed for the Sinclair ZX Spectrum.
-While the stream length remains unchanged, certain values are stored as their complements, simplifying decoder initialization and further reducing code size.
-This format is primarily intended for 512-byte and 1024-byte intros.

-Supported options:

-* Offset increment (1..256 instead of 1..255).

 ### BX0